openebs/website/website/src/blogs/2017-05-24-data-scientists-adopting-tools-and-solutions-that-allow-them-to-focus-more-on-data-science-and-less.md

 excerpt: Data Science as we all know is becoming crucial to many if not most businesses around the world.
 Data Science and ML are decidedly, the most trendy skills that a lot of people are aspiring to acquire or be associated with.
 ---

 Data Science as we all know is becoming crucial to many if not most businesses around the world.
 Data Science and ML are decidedly, the most trendy skills that a lot of people are aspiring to acquire or be associated with.
-In my recent interactions ( in the context of hiring for OpenEBS) with college graduates and software engineers, the one question that pops up is, if they join OpenEBS, will they get a chance to work on ML / Data Science (and the answer is a definite “maybe” :)).
+In my recent interactions (in the context of hiring for OpenEBS) with college graduates and software engineers, the one question that pops up is, if they join OpenEBS, will they get a chance to work on ML / Data Science (and the answer is a definite “maybe” :)).

 The lure towards “Data Science” has gone beyond the $$ paid to the Data Scientists.
 It is about the process of creating wonders.
-“Data Science” puts forth an unique mix of interesting challenges, that requires grappling with the enormous amounts of data and the mind numbing application of machine learning and computational algorithms, visualization, and soft skills.
+“Data Science” puts forth a unique mix of interesting challenges, that requires grappling with the enormous amounts of data and the mind numbing application of machine learning and computational algorithms, visualization, and soft skills.
 These aspects associated with “Data Science” are evolving, as depicted in this [data science Venn diagram](https://www.infoq.com/articles/christine-doig-data-science-team-discipline).

 ![Data Science Venn Diagrams](https://cdn-images-1.medium.com/max/800/0*FEPtZ-3YF48YMkRs.)